Ficool

 "Thank you."

-Elder Shen hesitated.
+Elder Shentu hesitated.
 "Forgive an old man's curiosity, but... you've been here every day.
 More than any young cultivator I've seen in decades."
+His eyes narrowed.
+"And reading material well beyond basic body refinement curriculum."

 "Knowledge is power," Wang Ben said.
 It felt like a quote from somewhere, though he couldn't remember where.

 "So the old masters taught."
-Elder Shen's eyes were kind but shrewd.
+Elder Shentu's eyes were shrewd, appraising.
 "Most young people prefer physical training.
 Faster results.
 More impressive to their peers."
+He tilted his head, studying Wang Ben as one might study an unfamiliar character in a familiar text.

-Elder Shen was quiet for a long moment.
+Elder Shentu considered this.
 Then he smiled, showing teeth worn smooth by age.

 "Your father was the same.
 When he was young, before he found his Spirit Fire, he read everything.
 Said an alchemist needed to understand the world, not just the recipes."
 The smile faded.
 "It's good to see someone carrying on that tradition."